Skip to content

 Comparison posts are particularly useful because they can allow your post to rank for multiple specific phrases, which in turn will target a larger pool of related, similar phrases.

-When searching for ‘best’ you will often see versus content frameworks, stuff like:
+When searching for ‘best’, you will often see versus content frameworks, stuff like:

 • AMD vs Intel